mynameisvinn/mandas/README.md

-# mandas
+# Mandas
 pandas for adjacency matrices

 ## why?
-it is shouldnt be this difficult to delete vertices from adjacency matrices.
+pandas made it easy to manipulate dataframes. mandas makes it easy to manipulate adjacency graphs.

 ## example
 ```python